freenas/freenas-docs/userguide/jails.rst

 being used by the jail is not also being used by another jail or system in the network.

-%brand% will automatically detect and display the "IPv4 Network" that the administrative interface is connected to.
+%brand% will automatically detect and display the :guilabel:`IPv4 Network` to which the administrative interface is connected.
 This setting is important.
 The IP addresses used by the jails must be pingable from the %brand% system for the jails and any installed software to be accessible.
 If the network topology requires changing the default value, a default gateway and possibly a static route need to be added to the specified network.
 After changing this value, ensure that the subnet mask value is correct, as an incorrect mask can make the IP network unreachable.
-When in doubt, keep the default setting for "IPv4 Network".
+When in doubt, keep the default setting for :guilabel:`IPv4 Network`.
 With VMware, make sure that the vswitch is set to "promiscuous mode".

-After clicking the "Save" button to save the configuration, the system is ready to create and manage jails as described in the rest of this chapter.
+After clicking the :guilabel:`Save` button to save the configuration, the system is ready to create and manage jails as described in the rest of this chapter.

 .. index:: Add Jail, New Jail, Create Jail